 He created some to be the hefty and others to be the wimpy.
 I don’t mind being the wimpy when I think about David and Goliath .
 David was the wimpy.
 He didn’t stand a chance against a giant like Goliath but David knew that he was created by God and his stature didn’t matter in this battle.

 We are who God says we are.
-When life starts to throw me messages that I know aren’t God’s truth, I am going to think on Psalm 139:13 because God’s word is truth.
+When life starts to throw messages at us that we know aren’t God’s truth, we need to think on Psalm 139:13.